Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: Instantaneous
 A flurry of magic snowballs erupts from a point you choose within range.
 Each creature in a radius 1 *(1.5m)* sphere centered on that point must make a DEX Save.
 A creature takes 3d6 cold damage on a failed save, or half as much damage on a successful one.
-At Higher Levels.
-When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 1d6 for each slot level above 2nd.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 1d6 for each slot level above 2nd.
 - **Classes**: Sorcerer, Wizard
 *(Source: XGE, page 165)*